Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

     - **Detailed**

-  - *Print manually cleared open items* [x]
+  - [x] *Print manually cleared open items*
   Select the checkbox to include all manually cleared open items.

   - [CANCEL]
   Click this button to cancel your selection.

   - [PRINT]
-  Click this button to create the evaluation in a printable format.
+  Click this button to create the evaluation report in a printable format.

 ### BWA